Israeli government on the verge of collapse after lawmakers fail to reach budget compromise

 The bill to extend the deadline failed by two votes.
 Three Blue and White members and one from Likud defied the leaders to vote against it.

-Likud parliamentarian Michal Shir announced upon voting against the measure that he was resigning his Knesset seat and signing on with Saar’s new party, joining several other members who have embraced his effort to topple Netanyahu.
+Likud parliamentarian Michal Shir announced upon voting against the measure that she was resigning her Knesset seat and signing on with Saar’s new party, joining several other members who have embraced his effort to topple Netanyahu.

 “I am at peace with my decision to do the least I can to end this embarrassing show of a stuck and conflicted government which is holding an entire country hostage,” Shir said in a tweet.